isomerpages/pa-cdcnw-deprecated/_giving-back/Corporate Social Responsibility.md

  **Green Living**

 Protecting the environment is everyone’s responsibility.
 At North West CDC, sustainability has been a big part of our daily work.
-We focused on ground-up initiatives, working with schools and various partners to promote and bring the idea of sustainability closer to our community.
-If yonisa
+We focused on ground-up initiatives, working with schools and various partners to promote and bring the idea of sustainability closer to our community. f yonisa

 **Education**